 Paid CCA's include a wide range of sports (from Ballet, Basketball and Gymnastics to Karate and Swimming), as well as activities such as Art, Cheer-leading, Latin and Hip Hop Dance, Drama, Engineering and Robotics.
 The school also has teams actively involved in the DASSA leagues for Basketball, Football and Swimming.

-RIS also offers strong support to students with SEND or who are Gifted and Talented.
+RIS offers strong support to students with SEND or who are Gifted and Talented.
 The school states that it "recognizes that students will come with a variety of learning styles and aptitudes.
 Diversity is celebrated and acknowledged in its many forms.
 Some students will require curriculum adaptation and some a more personalized approach.
 RISE (Raffles International School Extends) recognizes that this includes students who are gifted and talented, have English as an additional language as well as those for whom learning can present challenges.
 The RISE team works with all stakeholders; students, parents, teaching staff and where applicable outside agencies to ensure that all students reach their true potential".

-This was a very creditable performance, but we would have liked to see greater detail in terms of student numbers and particularly achievement across the UK baseline of 5 passes at A*- C including English and Maths.
+This was a very creditable performance, but we would have liked to see greater detail in terms of student numbers and exam entries, and particularly achievement across the UK baseline of 5 passes at A*- C including English and Maths.

 We at WhichSchoolAdvisor.com feel strongly that full publication of results should be the norm in schools in the UAE.
 Whilst we recognise that exam results alone are not the be-all and end-all of education's purpose, we do believe that parents are entitled to know how well students perform.